dotps1/dotps1.github.io/_posts/2016-11-12-deploying-dynamic-server-nano-images-with-sccm.md

 I think you can already see where this is going and why a more dynamic build setup is needed if your plan to deploy more then one configuration of Nano, else your going to have to maintain many WIM files (more then 1 is too many in my opinion).
 And how ever many you think you will need, it will be doubled if you need a Standard and Datacenter edition of each.

-And there are many many different packages you can install and im sure more will come:
+And there are many many different packages you can install and I'm sure more will come:

 ---